GiusyeAnastasia/project-site/index.md

----
+---"MICHELANGELO BUONARROTI" between Rome and Florence
-layout: "MICHELANGELO BUONARROTI" between Rome and Florence.
+layout: Default .
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.